 *Final rates pending approval of the Board of Trustees.

 On completion of the Master of Science in Food Safety Regulation, you will be able to do the following:

 - Demonstrate mastery of technical and critical thinking skills in food safety regulation submissions and statutes

 - Design, develop and implement food safety regulatory submissions

 - Analyze and evaluate food safety regulatory statutes, regulations, guidance documents and submissions.

 Measures to Determine Student Learning

 Students in the MS in Food Safety Regulation program will take 10 courses, seven of which are required.
-Our curriculum offers hands-on, real life food safety regulatory experience through case-studies and other assignments.
-Students are expected to research, evaluate, and present scientifically and legally-justifiable positions on case-studies from different perspectives of advanced regulatory topics.
+Our curriculum offers hands-on, real-life food safety regulatory experience through case-studies and other assignments.
+Students are expected to research, evaluate, and present scientifically and legally justifiable positions on case-studies from different perspectives of advanced regulatory topics.

 Designed for Working Adults

-*The MS in Food Safety Regulation program offers all courses conveniently online.
-Most of your highly interactive coursework consists of courses taught by professionals in the field of food safety, from FDA and the food industry.
+The MS in Food Safety Regulation program offers all courses conveniently online.
+Most of your highly interactive coursework consists of courses taught by professionals in the field of food safety, from the FDA and the food industry.
 You have up to five years to complete the degree, which typically takes working students between two and three years to complete.